Analyzing data from our tiny house survey with UBC master student over the summer of 2017.

 Tiny houses and health

-Bachelor of science nursing students at Vancouver Community College are studying the impact of housing on health outcomes.
-Research areas include size, mobility, ownership, ecological sustainability and social inclusion.
+Bachelor of science nursing students at Vancouver Community College are reviewing the literature on housing and its health impacts.
+Fields of review include size, mobility, ownership, ecological sustainability and social inclusion.

 This ongoing partnership is supervised by Dr. Shari Laliberte.

 UBC bachelor of anthropology student Caitlin Stonham is conducting an ethnographic study on the legal dimensions of Vancouver's tiny house movement and what tiny means according to available literature.

 The BC Tiny House Collective and Light House Sustainable Building Centre are currently in talks with BC Housing to develop a research report on what is tiny.
 More details to come.

 The feasibility of tiny houses in Metro Vancouver

 UBC civil engineering 300-level course students explored tiny houses through several feasibility studies using a construction management lens.
 They looked at the use of deconstructed building materials in tiny construction, as well as off-grid/net-zero options, and tiny homes as single units and well as community developments.
 Research was informed by a stakeholder event held in January where students, architects, and city staff and councillors from New West, Vancouver, Langley, Township of Langley and Richmond were present.